Lords of the Fallen (2014 video game): Critical response

 Lords of the Fallen received mixed or average reviews.
-Aggregating review website Metacritic gave the Xbox One version 71/100 based on 13 reviews, the Microsoft Windows version 73/100 based on 36 reviews, and the PlayStation 4 version 68/100 based on 45 reviews respectively.
+Aggregating review website Metacritic gave the Xbox One version 71/100 based on 13 reviews, the Microsoft Windows version 73/100 based on 36 reviews, and the PlayStation 4 version 68/100 based on 45 reviews.

 Giving a positive review for Game Informer, Daniel Tack called the game a "surprising sleeper" and scored it an 8.5 out of 10.
 He stated: "Lords of the Fallen is a surprisingly solid title that wasn't even on my radar.
 While it borrows heavily from the Dark Souls franchise, it's done well and with its own signature flair.
 I highly recommend this game to anyone that enjoys that series, and if you haven't gone down that road before, it might be a more forgiving entry point into the action RPG."

 GameSpot's Kevin VanOrd gave the game a positive review; he scored it an 8/10 and stated: "Superficially, you could call Lords of the Fallen a Souls game for the meek and the uninitiated.
 But it earns more respect than such a flippant description.
 Lords of the Fallen isn't about the game that it isn't, but the game that it is.
 It's about the ghoulish blacksmith, his glowing eyes, and the long tufts of stiff hair that rise from his scalp.
 It's about the crunches of iron against bone when your hammer finds its mark.
 It's about taking in new sights and sounds, and about finding new ways to travel to old ones.
 It's about that suspended bridge, the monuments that guard it, and the creatures waiting within.
 Harkyn may have no use for these places, but there are riches inside nonetheless."